 The incubation period of a disease is the time from which a person is first exposed until they develop the first symptoms.
 Evidence shows that the incubation period for COVID-19 ranges from two to 14 days.
 What is important to know is that a person might be contagious throughout the incubation period, regardless of whether the person has symptoms.

 PPE, surgical mask, respirator and ventilator

 PPE is short for personal protective equipment and refers to special clothing or gear used to prevent contact with infectious or hazardous materials.
 Currently, the PPE worn by health care workers to protect them from COVID-19 includes gloves, gowns, shoe/boot covers, surgical masks, respirators, face shields and goggles or safety glasses.
-There is currently a short supply of PPE worldwide, making it difficult for health care workers in some areas to stay adequately protected.

 Surgical masks, or face masks, are loose-fitting masks that cover the nose and mouth.
 They are designed to protect the wearer from large particles, splashes, droplets or sprays that may contain germs, and may protect others from the wearer’s saliva and other bodily fluids.
-The masks are made from different materials, which determines their level of protection and how easy it is to breathe while wearing the mask.
+The masks are made from different materials, and their design determines their level of protection and how easy it is to breathe while wearing the mask.
 They will not protect the wearer from all germs and contaminants because they are not designed to filter small particles and they do not seal around the mouth and nose.